stmorse/stmorse.github.io/_posts/2022-12-23-gaussian-process.md

 This is called the *squared exponential* or *radial basis function* (RBF).
 You can see, as $$\mathbf{x}$$ and $$\mathbf{x}'$$ get closer (the norm of their difference grows smaller), the function (i.e. the covariance) approaches 1.

-Why this works, why the RBF is a common choice, and why we know this kernel function creates a semi positive-definite covariance matrix, let's worry about later.
+Why this works, why the RBF is a common choice, and why we know this kernel function creates a positive semi-definite covariance matrix, let's worry about later.
 But this is nice: with closer inputs (x's), we get closer outputs (y's).

 Let's test it out.
 We'll setup the bivariate Gaussian for two $$x$$ inputs that are fairly close to each other, and take a few samples.
 Then, in keeping with the mindset that this creates a function, we'll plot the samples against the inputs.